masterzorgon/solana-frontend-development-course/README.md

   yarn
   yarn dev
 ```
-At this point, the repository should be installed and hosted on your browser at http://localhost:3000.
+At this point, the repository should be installed to your computer and hosted on your browser at http://localhost:3000.